williamthazard/schicksalslied/README.md

 3) with crow

 <i>LiedMotor</i><br>
-Once you've got an active line, you can activate the LiedMotor engine by pressing K3.<br>
+Once you've got an active line, you can activate the LiedMotor engine by pressing K3.
 But by default, you won't hear any sound yet.
-You'll need to choose one or more voices.<br>
+You'll need to choose one or more voices.
 LiedMotor has six voices:
 1) sinsin (an FM voice with a sine wave modulated by another sine wave)
 2) tritri (an FM voice with two oscillators based on the Mannequins Mangrove module, patched "square to air")
 3) ringer (a pinged resonant filter with variable decay)